openbridge/ob_pysh-db/unload/README.md

 Note that this is the WHERE clause **only**.
 For example, to use this functionality to UNLOAD only new users, the SQL file will contain ``WHERE is_new = true``.

-Note: It may be wise to create a read-only user on the database for the bot to use.
-This will improve the security of the bot by disallowing any custom queries which would make changes to the database.
+Note: It may be wise to create a read-only user on the database for the script to use.
+This will improve the security of the script by further protecting against SQL injection.
 For more information on how to do this, check the manual for your database type.